Krista Parkkonen

-Krista Parkkonen (born 25 June 2002) is a Finnish ice hockey player for Minnesota Duluth of the NCAA Division I and member of the Finnish national team.
+Krista Parkkonen (born 25 June 2002) is a Finnish ice hockey player and member of the Finnish national team.
+She is signed with Färjestad BK in the Swedish Women's Hockey League (SDHL) for the 2026–27 season.

 Playing career

 Parkkonen first played ice hockey at age 4 or 5, participating in a youth hockey school in her hometown of Lappeenranta, a city in South Karelia situated 30 km from the Russian border.
 She played on girls' teams for a few years.
 Early on, she set her sights on playing for the national team and having a college ice hockey career in the United States, which prompted her to switch to playing with the boys' teams for her age group in the minor ice hockey department of SaiPa.
 At age fifteen, she made her debut with SaiPa Naiset, SaiPa's representative women's team in the third-tier Naisten Suomi-sarja but, as the women's team was not very competitive, she continued to spend most of her time playing on the boys' junior teams.

 At age seventeen, Parkkonen was recruited to play for IFK Helsinki (HIFK) by the team's general manager and head coach, Saara Niemi.
 HIFK had gained promotion to the Naisten Liiga (NSML), the premier women's league in Finland, at the end of the previous season and Parkkonen was one of several stand-out players brought in to bolster the ranks.
 She saw great success in her first Naisten Liiga season, leading all HIFK defenders in scoring with five goals and sixteen assists for 21 points in 28 games, and was recognized with the Noora Räty Award as Naisten Liiga Rookie of the Year.

 A staple of HIFK's blue line during the following two seasons, she earned second team Naisten Liiga All-Star selections in both the 2020–21 season and 2021–22 season.